LIST: COVID-19 emergency declarations in Coastal Empire and Lowcountry

 This puts certain measures in place but mainly allows officials to allocate funds and resources to areas in need.
 Public schools, colleges and universities in Georgia and South Carolina have also moved to online learning in the wake of the outbreak.

-Locally, there are no curfews or shelter-in-place orders in the Coastal Empire and Lowcountry.
+In the Coastal Empire and Lowcountry, there are no curfews or shelter-in-place orders.

 But what does a state of emergency mean at the local level?
 In most cases, the following applies: